 ⚠️When it comes to responsibility, it is safe to say that people do not take responsibility for things they don't understand or agree with.

 Workers have to accept and agree to follow some specific instructions regarding their jobs.

 Only then will they be able to work at their peak.
 To achieve this, they must be briefed properly in a manner that is clear to them.
 Therefore, it is essential to check for signs of agreement or disagreement among the construction workers as you instruct them

-Assuming that everyone is on the same page to start with, it is possible that occasionally a worker would change his mind once realising that some variables were not accounted for in the initial brief.
+️Assuming that everyone is on the same page to start with, it is possible that occasionally a worker would change his mind once realizing that some variables were not accounted for in the initial brief.

 This may develop resentment among the workers and they might get uncomfortable while doing the work.
 This discomfort is usually common in jobs where the foreman insists upon sticking to all the instructions and procedures.

-To avoid such scenarios, I recommend you to talk to your workers and learn their opinions before start as well as during execution.
+To avoid such scenarios, I recommend you to talk to your workers & learn their opinions before the start as well as during execution.

 However, If you feel like you always have problems getting your point across, maybe it has something to do with the way you're communicating.
 Learn more by clicking here